 Year 3 will optimize the performance of the integrated fuel cell and battery systems under simulated real-world operational variations.
 Merging the fuel cell and solid-state battery into a hybrid power system will be done at PGI.

 Chemical modification of GO has been seen to improve the proton conductivity to values within the range of Nafion® (Sott2012a), but other reports indicate a corresponding increase in methanol permeability (Jiang2014).
 Sulfonation has been shown to significantly increase proton conductivity at low methanol concentrations (Jiang2012), but at higher concentrations, the sulfonic acid groups on the GO surface induce a methanol/water phase separation that reduces proton conductivity (Paneri2014).
 The precise nature of proton transport through GO is not known, but the insensitivity of proton transport to flake size (Fig. X) suggests through-platelet transport plays a dominant role; contrarily, the large drop in methanol permeability over that same range indicates methanol permeation occurs predominantly at platelet edges.
-It is thought that this phase separation phenomenon does not occur with the non-sulfonated GO surface defects because of their lower acidity.
-Surface modification of GO using vapor phase methods including ALD and molecular layer deposition (MLD) will enable the development of GO membranes resistant to phase separation and cracking (?).
+It is thought that this phase separation phenomenon is surpressed in non-sulfonated GO surface defects because these defects have a lower acidity.
+Surface modification to GO using vapor phase methods including ALD and molecular layer deposition (MLD) will enable the development of GO membranes resistant to phase separation and cracking (?).

 PGM activity has been seen to increase on novel substrates, such as CNT and ceria (Feng2013a), and is known to have a significant NP shape dependence.
 What work has been done in addressing catalytic activity?